 - VSDDF is a maven based framework so the user need not worry about dependency management

 - Execution can be triggered at one click either from Jenkins/locally

 - Execution can be triggered automatically using Jenkins when any changes are done on BitBucket/Git code

-- Detailed Report generation includes application logs, line and bar graphs, platform details, test execution details such as the number of passes, the number of fails, total Test cases, each test case with line by line test steps, screen shot at the time of failure etc
+- Detailed report generation includes application logs, line and bar graphs, platform details, and test execution details such as the number of passes, the number of fails, total Test cases, each test case with line by line test steps, screenshot at the time of failure, etc.

 - Since scripting is done with Excel, it is simple and easy to create test cases.
 Even a manual tester can write test cases once he knows about customized methods and how to trace elements from the application

 - Manual test cases and Automation test cases can be maintained in the same sheet